It is my privilege as Chair of the Board to officially call for nominations for the R. Marlin Perkins Award for Professional Excellence.

 The Association of Zoos and Aquariums established its highest award for professional excellence in 1978, named for its first recipient, R. Marlin Perkins.
 Only 24 people have received this high honor in 40 years.

-Nomination procedures and the nomination form can be found below.
+Nomination procedures and the nomination form can be found following the list of award recipients.
 I look forward to receiving your thoughtful submissions.

 In 1978, the Association of Zoos and Aquariums established its highest award for professional excellence, named for its first recipient, R. Marlin Perkins.
 Only one recipient can be honored in any given year, and since the award criteria are lofty, it is anticipated that the award will not be given every year.